RaphaelBRodrigues/vtex-utils-extension/README.md

-# VTEX Utils
+# Vhelpx

-[VTEX Utils](http://vtex.raphaelbr.dev/) is a browser extension with some helpers that will make easier the life of those who work with the [VTEX](https://vtex.com/) ecosystem.
+[Vhelpx](http://vtex.raphaelbr.dev/) is a browser extension with some helpers that will make easier the life of those who work with the [VTEX](https://vtex.com/) ecosystem.

 ## Some Features:
 * Local Login: Set the cookie VtexIdclientAutCookie that is used to authenticate the user in the plataform